Sukhoi Su-17: Peru

 Peru was the only export customer of the type in the Americas.
-In 1980 a Peruvian Su-22 intercepted an alleged UFO over Arequipa.

-On 24 April 1992, Peruvian Su-22s attacked a Lockheed C-130H Hercules of the United States Air Force's 310th Airlift Squadron which was intercepted at sea, west of Lima, injuring six of the 14 crew members.
-Crew member Joseph C. Beard Jr., was killed, when he was blown from the cabin at 18,500 feet, and crew member Ronald Hetzel sustained severe injuries, with his chest blown open and his jugular vein severed.
-The incident caused an almost year-long interruption to the US anti-drug Air Bridge Denial Program and the establishment of a Joint Air Operation Center at Howard Air Force Base in Panama.
+On 24 April 1992, in a context of diplomatic and political tensions between Peru and the US after the autocoup orchestrated by Peruvian President Alberto Fujimori 19 days before, Peruvian Su-22s attacked a Lockheed C-130H Hercules of the United States Air Force's 310th Airlift Squadron which was intercepted at sea, northwest of Lima, injuring six of the 14 crew members.
+Master Sergeant Joseph C. Beard Jr. was killed when he was sucked from the cabin at 18,500 feet, and crew member Ronald Hetzel sustained severe injuries.

+The Hercules' pilot barely managed to land the crippled plane, with one engine damaged and three blown landing tires, at a Peruvian Air Force base near the city of Talara, where the crew was detained, and the bullet-ridden plane impounded, before being freed after US government pressure.
+The incident caused an almost year-long interruption to the US anti-drug Air Bridge Denial Program and the establishment of a Joint Air Operation Center at Howard Air Force Base in Panama, from where the C-130 had been operating.

-During the 1995 Cenepa War between Peru and Ecuador, two Peruvian Sukhoi Su-22s were lost, when on 10 February, two Ecuadorian Air Force Mirage F1JAs, piloted by Maj.
+During the brief 1995 Cenepa War between Peru and Ecuador, two Peruvian Sukhoi Su-22s were lost, on 10 February when two Ecuadorian Air Force Mirage F1JAs, piloted by Maj.
 R. Banderas and Capt.
 C. Uzcátegui, were directed over five targets approaching the disputed Cenepa valley.
-After making visual contact, the Mirages launched their missiles, claiming two Peruvian Su-22As shot down, while a Kfir claimed a further Cessna A-37 Dragonfly.
+After making visual contact, the Mirages launched their missiles, however the Ecuadorian Air Force never showed the HUD videos of the fighters confirming the shootdowns, claiming two Peruvian Su-22As shot down, while a Kfir claimed a further Cessna A-37 Dragonfly.
 Peru, however, denied that the two Su-22As were shot down by Mirages, stating that one was struck by Ecuadorian anti-aircraft artillery during a low flying ground-attack mission and the second crashed because of an engine fire.

 The Su-22s flew 45 sorties into the combat zone.
-A 20-strong force of Su-22s was also set up at El Pato as a retaliatory force should Ecuador decide to attack the coastal port.
+A 20-strong force of Su-22s was established at El Pato as a retaliatory force should Ecuador decide to attack the coastal port.